-- 1. Preparation of common laboratory media and study of a compound microscope. - 2.
-Staining: Gram's staining, - 3.
+- 1. Preparation of common laboratory media and study of Simple and Compound Microscope. - 2.
+Staining: Gram's staining. - 3.
 Sub culturing of a bacterial strain in liquid and solid medium. - 4.
 Study of growth of E. coli by a spectrophotometer. - 5.
-Study of microbiological quality of milk by MBRT test. - Preparation of synthetic medium for yeast and mould and inoculation with standard strains of yeasts and moulds. - 7.
-Microbiologica: analysis of typical processed food and unprocessed food. - 8.
-Dilution and Plating by spread -plate and pour -plate techniques. - 9.
+Study of microbiological quality of milk by MBRT test. - 6.
+Preparation of synthetic medium for yeast and mould and inoculation with standard strains of yeasts and moulds. - 7.
+Microbiological analysis of typical processed food and unprocessed food. - 8.
+Dilution and Plating by spread -plate, pour -plate techniques and Microbial counting. - 9.
 Isolation of pure culture. - 10.
-Test for adulteration in different food samples. - 11 Evaluation of microbiological quality of Water and MPN test of coliforms.
+Test for adulteration in different food samples. - 11 Evaluation of microbiological quality of Water and MPN test of coliforms. - 12.
+Determination of Thermal resistance of Enzymes and Microorganisms. - 13.
+Determination of activity of starter cultures used in Dairy Industry.